akirylak/2023-SHH/Chapter 6 - Hashcat/solution.md

 Finally, with some trial and error, and discovery, we have a status update!
 We identified potential candidates for a potential password.
 However, before we can submit the potential password, we are presented with a small challenge.
 We recovered 1 password, however the system identified candidates from the list..
 Let’s rerun the command and change the ```-w 3``` workload to 3 or high.
 ![](https://github.com/akirylak/2023-SHH/blob/main/Chapter%206%20-%20Hashcat/Hashcat0-17.png)

+**January 6 2023 Revision** Upon uploading this report to Github, I discovered at the end of the hash, the password is visible at the tail.
+During the time of creating this report, I had overlooked this detail.
+However, the following below is how I was able to achieve finding the password the long way by identifying the password.
+If you look at the tail of the hash function, you can see the password is **IluvC4ndyC4nes!**

 Ah, another clue!!!
 And I thought I would have to read the entire hashcat documentation and trial and error more commands. **All hashes found in potfile!
 Use --show to display them.** Let’s give this a try, ```hashcat --show -m 18200 password_list.txt```
 The reason why we want to include ```-m 18200```, we want to load all hashes for ASREP for a response.
 ![](https://github.com/akirylak/2023-SHH/blob/main/Chapter%206%20-%20Hashcat/Hashcat0-18.png)